cyborgway-org/awesome-transhumanism/LIST.md

 - [Longevity Zero to One](https://www.longevitycourse.org) - A free 18-hour crash course to transition your career into longevity.
 Organized by Cat (VitaDAO) and Mark (LBF).

 - [Longaevus](https://longaevus.tech) - Is a UK-based biotech company dedicated to advancing technologies that promote longer, healthier lives.
 Operating as the catalyst for innovation, we serve as the parent company, encompassing all projects in a venture creation model.
 This approach empowers us to accelerate the development of pioneering longevity solutions.

+- [Dublin Longevity Declaration](https://dublinlongevitydeclaration.org) - Consensus Recommendation to Immediately Expand Research on Extending Healthy Lifespans.
+An increase in healthy lifespans, through much better treatment of age-related diseases (dementia, heart disease, cancer, frailty, and many more), would deliver extraordinary benefits - including savings of trillions of dollars per year in healthcare costs.
+Here, dozens of world-leading experts declare that such an advance is now potentially within reach, by targeting the underlying processes of aging, and that efforts to achieve it should be immediately and greatly expanded.

 ### DeSci